 The Technology & Adolescent Mental Wellness program (TAM) is driven by three primary goals.
 First, we aim to develop community and foster ongoing collaboration.
 Second, we aim to promote new research on adolescent technology use and mental wellness.
 Third, we aim to disseminate research findings using both traditional and nontraditional approaches.

-The TAM Data Consortium advances the three primary goals of the TAM Program by building an infrastructure and overseeing a process for ethically sharing anonymized research data and cultivating research partnerships between investigators.
+The TAM Data Consortium advances the three primary goals of the TAM Program by overseeing a process for ethically sharing anonymized research data and cultivating research partnerships between investigators.
 All research data pertains to technology use and adolescent mental wellness.
 As always, TAM’s foundational question is this: How can technology support adolescent mental wellness?

 Data sharing is an increasingly accepted and encouraged practice.
 The NIH calls data sharing “essential for expedited translation of research results into knowledge, products and procedures to improve human health.”
 It allows investigators to maximize the value of existing datasets, while also providing new research opportunities for investigators at other institutions.

 Research data on youth that pertains to their technology use and mental health is now more necessary than ever; not only has technology use increased during the COVID-19 pandemic, but popular news coverage of adolescent technology use has painted an alarming picture – not always with empirical support.